 Countries categorized on the “red list” are countries with a strong presence of the Covid-19 variants.
 Travelers coming from these countries are subject to stringent restrictions when entering France.

 Whether they have been vaccinated or not, travelers coming from the “red list” will only be allowed to enter France if the reason for their visit is “absolutely essential”.
 If allowed entry, they must present negative test result of a PCR or antigen test taken within the last 48 hours.
 They will also be subjected to random antigen test upon arrival in the country.

 Furthermore, they must stay isolated upon entry.
 The isolation period will vary depending on the traveler’s vaccination status.
 Those who have been vaccinated will only need to isolate for seven days, while those who are not vaccinated must stay isolated for ten days.

 Below is a list of countries that are on France’s “red list”.

 - Costa Rica

 - South Africa

-You may also want to check France on our live map for its detailed restriction/reopening information.
+Please check France on our live map for the latest restriction/reopening information.